jayant1211/Aircursor-Gesture-Controlled-Mouse/README.md

 For hand detection, we are going to use [Mediapipe Solutions](https://google.github.io/mediapipe/).
 And for controlling Mouse, [Autopy](https://pypi.org/project/autopy/)

-Install both in base environment using cmd as particular packages wont appear in Project interpreter package search result.
+Install both in your base environment using cmd as particular packages wont appear in Pycharm's project interpreter->package search results.

 ### Mediapipe
 #### Step 1.